notes from https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/ steps 34 onward

 </select>

---the “label” is the text that’s already inside the tags, so it’s already inherently associated
+select makes a dropdown menuoption doesn’t need its own label--the “label” is the text that’s already inside the tags, so it’s already inherently associated

-doesn’t strictly need to be provided for checkboxes. if it’s not provided, then what value would it default to on the backend? (in the sense that with the one example, for a radio button with name="indoor-outdoor"
+input elements DO need labels is that they’re self-closing and thus you can’t put their associated text inside themapparently value doesn’t strictly need to be provided for checkboxes. if it’s not provided, then what value would it default to on the backend? (in the sense that with the one example, for a radio button with name="indoor-outdoor", the default value if either of the radio buttons was clicked would be indoor-outdoor=on.

 cat photo app step 68 says “One more thing.
 You should allow people to use their native language.
 Tell the browser to encode multiple languages by adding a meta element as a child of the head element.
 Set its charset attribute to UTF-8.” but in what way does this allow people to use their native language?